What Is Vibe Coding and Why It Changes How Software Gets Built

 1. Define the outcome — Describe what the system should do, not how to do it 2.
 Provide constraints — Specify the stack, patterns, and boundaries 3.
 Generate and review — Let the AI produce code, then evaluate it against your standards 4.
 Iterate with precision — Refine through targeted prompts, not line-by-line edits 5.
 Ship with confidence — Validate through tests and review before deploying

-The practitioner's value shifts from typing speed to judgment.
+The engineer's value shifts from typing speed to judgment.
 Knowing what to build, how to evaluate output, and when to intervene — these are the competencies that matter.

 Three things converged to make vibe coding viable: